tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Glamerweave

-1/Day (Uncommon), Quick Action (Common and Uncommon)
+1/Day (Adventurer), Quick Action (Minor and Adventurer)

 Glamerweave is clothing imbued with harmless illusory magic.
-While wearing the common version of these clothes, you can use a quick action to create a moving illusory pattern within the cloth.
+While wearing the minor version of these clothes, you can use a quick action to create a moving illusory pattern within the cloth.

-Uncommon glamerweave can have the pattern rise from the cloth.
+Adventurer grade glamerweave can have the pattern rise from the cloth.
 For example, a glamerweave gown might be wreathed in harmless, illusory flames, while a glamerweave hat might have illusory butterflies fluttering around it.

-When you make a Charisma (Performance) or Charisma (Persuasion) check while wearing the uncommon version of glamerweave, you can roll a d4 and add the number rolled to the check.
+When you make a Charisma (Performance) or Charisma (Persuasion) check while wearing the adventurer version of glamerweave, you can roll a d4 and add the number rolled to the check.
 Once you use this property, it can't be used again until the next dawn.

 ---